 Let’s look at a few reasons why this may be the case.

-Most podcast hosting services are made for hosting and delivering pre-recorded content that isn’t time sensitive.
+Most podcast hosting services are made for hosting and delivering pre-recorded content that isn’t time-sensitive.
 Meaning they aren’t well suited for live broadcasts that are scheduled or meant to be running 24/7.

-In contrast a live video streaming solution provides the functionality and power for live streaming, whether it is a scheduled event or a broadcast meant to run continuously around-the-clock.
-That includes distribution via a powerful live streaming CDN (Content Delivery Network) for scaling to reach large, globally distributed audiences without buffering or lag problems.
+In contrast, a live video streaming solution provides the functionality and power for live streaming, whether it is a scheduled event or a broadcast meant to run continuously around-the-clock.
+That includes distribution via a powerful live-streaming CDN (Content Delivery Network) for scaling to reach large, globally distributed audiences without buffering or lag problems.
 Not every solution has this functionality however, so make sure to do your research!

 Storage space is another of the largest differences.
-More storage allows you store more podcasts and reuse them forever.
+More storage allows you to store more podcasts and reuse them forever.
 One popular podcast hosting service costs $75 per month for 1.5 GB of monthly storage.
 In comparison, we offer 20 GB of storage for just $19 per month with an annual Starter plan.
 If you need more storage, you can upgrade to 200 GB for $125 per month.

 Video hosting plans may also include some perks that podcast hosting services don’t include.
 These features include features like analytics, API access, security and access control features, M3u8 playlist support, and more.